Bolsonaro: Fact-checking claims by the Brazilian leader at UN

 Brazil's National Space Research Institute (INPE) says the rate of deforestation in August this year is down on the rate in August 2020.

-But some NGOs which monitor deforestation, such Climate Observatory, say this is selective use of data which ignores the longer-term trend.
+More data are expected to be released next month or in November, which may help clarify the picture.

+The Climate Observatory NGO points out that the longer term deforestation trend is still upwards.

-"In the five years prior to the Bolsonaro administration, the average deforestation rate in the Amazon was 6,719 sq km (4,175 sq miles)" Climate Observatory said in a statement.
+"In the five years prior to the Bolsonaro administration, the average deforestation rate in the Amazon was 6,719 sq km (4,175 sq miles)" they said in a statement.

 "In the first two years of the current administration, the average rate was 10,490 sq km (6,518 sq miles), which means a 56% increase."